 Michael started his teaching career in South Korea’s top academies, where he helped students learn academic English and the literature and writing skills they needed to succeed at top US universities for over 8 years.
 He has taught college-level composition, English language acquisition courses, has been a curriculum developer for college level English Composition.
 He also teaches English/Reading/Writing for SAT and ACT, and is a certified TOEFL instructor.

 Along with teaching San Diego's brightest SAT and ACT students, Michael currently teaches an undergraduate writing course at UCSD.

 Michael earned a master’s degree in Creative Writing from UC Riverside, and his bachelor's in English Literature from University of New Hampshire.
 He writes novels and has a soccer blog.

-Annika Gacnik, B.S., ACT and SAT English, Reading, and Writing, and Biology
+Maggie Montague, B.A., MFA, ACT and SAT English, Reading, and Writing

 Amber Knight, B.A., ACT and SAT English, English, Reading, Writing, and History Instructor

 Amber Knight is passionate about helping students of all ages develop an interest in the humanities, strengthen their writing, and build the critical thinking skills that are essential to their success in college and beyond.
 For the last five years, Amber has worked as a private tutor for middle and high school students in San Diego County, offering tutoring in all AP history subjects, AP Language and Composition, AP Latin, and a variety of English courses.
 She has also guided high school students through the college application essay process.